Asian shares recoup losses, dollar steady as eyes on Trump

-SEOUL, South Korea – Shares are modestly higher in Asia, recouping losses from earlier in the week as the dollar steadies against other currencies.
-Investors are watching for President Donald Trump's comments later Friday to the World Economic Forum in Davos, Switzerland.
+SEOUL, South Korea – Shares were modestly higher in Asia on Friday, recouping losses from earlier in the week as the dollar steadies against other currencies.
+Investors are watching for President Donald Trump's comments later in the day to the World Economic Forum in Davos, Switzerland.

 Continue Reading Below

-WORDS ON DOLLAR: On Thursday, U.S. Treasury Secretary Steven Mnuchin sought to clarify earlier comments on the desirability of a weak dollar that had precipitated a dip in its value against other major currencies.
+DOLLAR TALK: On Thursday, U.S. Treasury Secretary Steven Mnuchin sought to clarify earlier comments on the desirability of a weak dollar that had precipitated a dip in its value against other major currencies.
 In the long run, "I fundamentally believe in the strength of the dollar," Mnuchin said.
-The dollar steadied after that comment and one by Trump, who said that "ultimately, I want to see a strong dollar."
+The dollar steadied after that remark and comments by Trump, who said that "ultimately, I want to see a strong dollar."

 ANALYST'S TAKE: "The plunge in the dollar (down 13 percent since the start of 2017) is basically a monetary easing for the U.S. and will further boost U.S. growth, profits and shares.
 However, it's working against Fed tightening, increasing the likelihood that it will get more hawkish and U.S. tariff hikes risk driving a stronger, not weaker, U.S. dollar," Shane Oliver of AMP Capital said in a commentary.